 The old adage frequently applied to ISO 9001 is “Say what you do and do what you say?”
 Some organizations seem to take this to mean “Write down everything you do,” but that is really not required by the standard.
 The actual requirement is that processes are well-defined and responsibilities clearly communicated.
 This can be accomplished through a lot of methods that require little documentation, such as training.
-Using a Lean ISO 9001 approach is one way to ensure it becomes a boom, not a bust, to your organization.
+Using a Lean ISO 9001 approach is one way to ensure it becomes a boon, not a bust, to your organization.

 Using Lean Thinking, you can reduce your organization’s reliance on procedure documentation.
 Using a visual workplace you can perform trending and analysis that generates buy-in for change.
 How about a lean Corrective & Preventive Action Kaizen Process that engages your workforce and communicates the latest improvements to your employees?